slarmoo/.github/profile/webFrameworks/startupReact/startupReact.md

 1. Review and deploy Simon React
    1. Clone the Simon React repository to your development environment.
-   1. Run `npm install` in both the root of the project and the `services` directory.
-   1. Open the project in VS Code and examine the application's use of React.
-   1. Create and configure the `service/dbConfig.json` file with your MongoDB credentials.
-   1. Execute your backend code in your development environment by debugging the application using VS Code's Node.js debugger (press F5 while viewing `service/index.js`).
-Set breakpoints in VS Code and step through the backend JavaScript related to login interactions.
-   1. Execute your frontend code in your development environment by running `npm start` from the console in the root of the project.
-This will automatically open your browser to https://localhost:3001.
+   1. Execute your frontend code in your development environment by running `npm run dev` from the console in the root of the project.
+This will automatically open your browser to https://localhost:5173.
 Use the browser's dev tools to step through the frontend JavaScript using the Source tab.
    1. Deploy to your production environment using the deployment script so that it is available with your domain's `simon` subdomain.
 1. Convert your startup frontend to use React.
 This includes:
    1. Creating a template starting application using `vite` and cleaning up what it created.